 Whilst AC Induction Motors are particularly reliable in service, almost all electrical equipment requires periodic planned inspection and maintenance.
 Planned preventative maintenance ensures electrical motors, and starters are kept in good working condition at all times.
 This is critical for businesses that rely on electric motors.
 A scheduled routine of motor inspection should be carried out throughout the motor’s life.
-Periodic motor inspection helps prevent serious damage to motors by locating potential problems early.
+The periodic motor inspection helps prevent serious damage to motors by locating potential problems early.

-Planned electric motor maintenance programmes are designed to help prevent breakdowns, rather than having to repair motors after a breakdown.
+Planned electric motor maintenance programs are designed to help prevent breakdowns, rather than having to repair motors after a breakdown.
 In industrial operations, unscheduled stoppage of production or long repair shutdowns is expensive, and in marine shipping environments, a potential safety issue.
-Periodic inspections of motors are therefore necessary to ensure best operational reliability.
+Periodic inspections of motors are therefore necessary to ensure the best operational reliability.

-There are simple routine maintenance checks that can be applied to three phase induction motors, which help ensure a long service life to a motor.
+There are simple routine maintenance checks that can be applied to three-phase induction motors, which help ensure a long service life to a motor.

-Inspection frequency and the degree of inspection detail may vary depending on such factors as the critical nature of the motor, it’s function and the motor’s operating environment.
+Inspection frequency and the degree of inspection detail may vary depending on such factors as the critical nature of the motor, its function, and the motor’s operating environment.
 An inspection schedule, therefore, must be flexible and adapted to the needs of each industrial or marine environment.

-(c) Craig Miles 2019. craigmiles.co.uk
+(c) Craig Miles 2019-2020. craigmiles.co.uk